Please enter your name, email and zip code below to sign up!

 If you do not have a Sunbeam program in your local Salvation Army, you may join Girl Guards in grade 5.
 If you do not have a Girl Guard program, you may remain a Sunbeam through grade 6.

 All Sunbeams are members of the Guarding Program.
 Any girl may join the program.

 Children who have completed 1st grade through 12th grade (age 17) have the opportunity to travel to Little Pine Island to experience a week at camp.
 Camping at Little Pine Island focuses on having fun in God’s creation and teaching practical skills that many kids have not had the opportunity to learn.
 Camper’s physical, social and spiritual needs are met in a way they will take with them long after camp is done.

 Camp Applications become available in May.

 For the past 2 summers, over 10 students have had the opportunity to engage in sharpening their culinary skills during our camp.
-This 2-3 week camp takes place in different parts of Mishiana to give students a broad perspective on food and the field in general.
-Healthy eating options, food safety, meal planning and proper technique are all covered topics during the sessions.
+This 2-3 week camp takes place in different parts of Michiana to give students a broad perspective on food and the field in general.
+Healthy eating options, food safety, meal planning, and proper technique are all covered topics during the sessions.
 From field trips to special instruction from certified chefs, culinary students will enhance their cooking skills as well engage in dedicated Bible time.
 Applications for this program begin in April.